-Biscayne National Park Coastal Restoration Efforts: In 2017-18, the USACE and SFWMD continued to move forward with construction and operation of the BBCW Phase 1 project (see Generation 2 Projects, in this document) and have begun to document improvements in water quality, coastal vegetation, and estuarine conditions downstream of the completed portions of the project.
-While the quantity of freshwater delivered through this project at this stage has shown direct benefits in only the nearshore regions, the coral reef zone is also anticipated to be an indirect beneficiary of improved water quality.
+Biscayne National Park Coastal Restoration Efforts: In 2017-18, the USACE and SFWMD continued to move forward with construction and operation of the BBCW Phase 1 project (see Generation 2 Projects, in this document) and have begun to document improvements (by how much?) in water quality, coastal vegetation, and estuarine conditions downstream of the completed portions of the project.
+While the quantity of freshwater delivered through this project at this stage has shown direct benefits (please include illustrative quantitative improvements here.) in only the nearshore regions, the coral reef zone is also anticipated to be an indirect beneficiary of improved water quality.
 Coral reefs within BNP are experiencing impacts from coral disease with possible ties to poor water quality and increased water temperature.
 At this time, it is estimated that only 8% of the historic reef cover remains viable.
 Incremental improvements in flow, as have been achieved through the addition of culverts and a temporary 25 cfs pump station on canal L-31E in the BBCW project, are expected to continue to contribute to improved conditions in the local area.